mauranolab/sge2slurm/README.md

 enable AccountingStorageEnforce=associations,limits,qos
 </pre>

-Users with access can submit to full by default:
+Users with access can do `sbatch --qos full` and also set a default:
 <pre>
 export SBATCH_QOS=full
 </pre>